undoio/addons/k8s_live_recorder/README.md

 This is a demo of Undo's [LiveRecorder](https://docs.undo.io/UsingTheLiveRecorderTool.html) recording an application in a Kubernetes pod.
 LiveRecorder is hosted in a sidecar container that runs alongside the main application container in the same pod.
-A wrapper applicatin monitors for specific annotations, and starts the recording of the main application process when instructed.
+A wrapper application monitors for specific annotations, and starts the recording of the main application process when instructed.
 As LiveRecorder is hosted in a sidecar container no changes are needed to be made to the existing main application container.
 When recording has stopped, the resultant *.undo file is then uploaded to an S3 bucket.